kcallaghan1/undercovermusic/README.md

 ## Internal agent definition:
 [Agent Definition Document](https://docs.google.com/document/d/1YfatTyF1Ui6guxlBx6pBeKooGJN84Sf_J7s8BFprLtY/edit?usp=sharing)
 - Our agent is a simple reflex agent, as it takes decisions on the basis of the current percepts and ignore the rest of the percept history.
-- This simple AI agent is present in the src/main/SimpleAgent.py

 ------------------------------------------------------------------------------------------------------------------------------------------------
 #### Background Resources
 ##### Chord Progression Database